KhronosGroup/OpenXR-Tutorials/tutorial/setup.rst

 .. rubric:: Windows

+.. container:: windows
+    :name: windows-id-1

 	For your Windows OpenXR project, we'll use CMake to create some project files for Visual Studio.
 	Create a directory where your code will go, we'll call this the *workspace* directory.

+.. container:: linux
+    :name: linux-id-1

 	.. rubric:: Linux

 	For your Linux OpenXR project, we'll use CMake alongside Visual Studio Code to build your project.
 	Create a directory where your code will go, we'll call this the *workspace* directory.
 Open VS Code and from the File menu, select "Open Folder..."

 .. figure:: linux-vscode-open-folder.png
    :alt: The File menu of Visual Studio Code is shown, with the command "Open Folder..." selected.